justfetz/iit-cs-583-probabilistic-graphical-models-notes/README.md

 - Probability Distributions
 - Bayesian to Markov
 - Markov to Bayesian
+- d-separation and the conditioning set
+- Laws of Probability

 The notes include examples and explanations of each topic.